Despite a flurry of meetings on Russia's war in Ukraine, major obstacles to peace remain

 Occupied Ukrainian territory

-Zelenskyy and European leaders said that Putin has demanded that Ukraine give up the Donbas, an industrial region in eastern Ukraine that has seen some of the most intense fighting but that Russian forces have failed to capture completely.
+Zelenskyy and European leaders said that Putin has demanded that Ukraine give up the Donbas, the country's industrial heartland made up of the Donetsk and Luhansk regions.
+It has seen some of the most intense fighting of the war though Russian forces have failed to capture it completely.

-Moscow's forces also hold Crimea as well as parts of six other regions — all adding up to about one-fifth of Ukraine.
+Moscow also illegally annexed Crimea and its forces hold parts of four other regions outside the Donbas.
+In all, they hold about one-fifth of Ukraine.

 Zelenskyy has long noted the Ukrainian Constitution prohibits breaking up his country.
-He has also suggested the demand for territory would serve as a springboard for future invasion.
+He has also suggested the demand for territory would serve as a springboard for a future Russian invasion.

 Rutte said the possibility of Ukraine ceding occupied territory to Russia in return for peace wasn’t discussed in Monday’s talks.
-That is an issue for Zelenskyy and Putin to consider together, he said to Fox News.
+That is an issue for Zelenskyy and Putin to consider, he said to Fox News.

 A Putin-Zelenskyy meeting

-Note: This story has been updated to clarify the number of Ukrainian regions or parts of regions that Russia holds.